tejuskohli/tejuskohli/README.md

 - 👋 Hi, I’m @tejuskohli
-- 👀 I’m interested in Game Dev and ML
+- 👀 I’m interested in Game Dev.
+I have no idea what ML stands for.
-- 🌱 I’m currently learning C++, sk_learn and pandas.
+- 🌱 I’m currently learning C++.
 - 📫 How to reach me tejuskohli12@gmail.com

 <!---